sergiunagy/findashboard/README.md

 ### Authentication

 A silent authentication will sign the user in and assign an API token to connect to the data provider.
-Currently this is limited but can easily be extended to a full auth service, providing JWTs and full auth features.
+Currently this is limited (more of a mock than a service) and a single user is hardcoded into the service.
+This can easily be extended to a full auth service, providing JWTs and full auth features.

 ### Dashboards